Offshore: It is

 (GNPC) is a recent entrant into the petroleum scene.
-The company is mandated to participate in
+The company

-same terms as any oil company.
+in the sub-sector sector on the same terms as any oil company.

 Imports & Consumption:

-The Gambia is heavily dependent on imports to meet its
+The Gambia is heavily dependent on imports to meet its petroleum

-the country consist of gasoline (regular and premium), kerosene, diesel oil (gasoil), LPG and jet fuel.
+and premium), kerosene, diesel oil (gasoil), LPG and jet fuel.

 The consumption of liquid products grew from 86,974 metric tons

 in 2000 to 108,470 metric tons in 2004.
 Only 5% of imported kerosene

 steady growth in the demand for all fuels including Heavy Fuel

 are electricity generation, transport, and construction.
 The Gambia

 is heavily dependent on imports to meet its requirements of petroleum

 derivatives, including the importation of diesel fuel for generating